-Figure out the best AP® Calculus review book for your unique strengths and weaknesses in order to excel on the AP® Calculus exam.
+Figure out the best AP® Calculus review book for your unique strengths and weaknesses in order to pass the AP® Calculus exam.

 After a long, chilly winter bundled up in heavy sweaters, scarves, and gloves, spring is finally here!
 The warmer weather is accompanied with chirping birds, longer days, and daydreams of beach vacations and summertime cookouts to come.

 For teachers and students, spring brings a different thought to mind: standardized tests.
 Especially with the AP® Calculus exam, students have a major hurdle to jump before they can enjoy summer break.